Citizen Science Day

 The Citizen Science Association, with support from SciStarter, is pleased to promote – and inspire sites to host – events in celebration of Citizen Science Day.

-Citizen Science Day 2017 events will be held between April 14th-May 20th.
+Citizen Science Day 2018 will be celebrated on April 14th.

 In 2016, the first year of Citizen Science Day celebrations, activities kicked off with a major celebration at the USA National Science & Engineering Festival in Washington, DC.
 A series of citizen science “open houses” and activities followed, organized locally by science centers, museums, libraries, universities and schools, and federal agencies around the US and beyond.
 The celebrations culminated with the 2016 US National Parks Bioblitz, May 20-21.

-Interested in hosting a 2017 Citizen Science Day event?
+Interested in hosting a 2018 Citizen Science Day event?
 Watch a webinar on YouTube to learn from both 2016 hosts and 2017 event organizers about planning Citizen Science Day activities at your site.
-The webinar provides an overview of Citizen Science Day, illustrates highlights from 2016, provides a discussion of ideas and resources for hosting events and regional meet-ups, and, in general, helps you prepare for Citizen Science Day 2017.
-The webinar wraps up with a brief tutorial on how to run a BioBlitz, by Alison Young from California Academy of Sciences and Lila Higgins of the LA Natural History Museum – coordinators of the City Nature Challenge, which also coincides with CitSciDay.
+The webinar provides an overview of Citizen Science Day, illustrates highlights from 2016, provides a discussion of ideas and resources for hosting events and regional meet-ups, and, in general, helps you prepare for Citizen Science Day 2018.
+The webinar wraps up with a brief tutorial on how to run a BioBlitz, by Alison Young from California Academy of Sciences and Lila Higgins of the LA Natural History Museum.

 Citizen Science Day resources for host sites: